zanegriffin/photographyWebsite/README.md

 # Photography Website

-This project is to demonstrate the buidling of an artist's portfolio page.
-It is built with React and a backend using Contentful, a headless CMS for easy use of the client.
+This project is to be a sort fo template for an artist's portfolio page.

-Time frame: 3 days
+Time frame: 5 days

+Tech Stack:

+*HTML5
+*SCSS
+*JavaScript
+*React
+*Contentful
+*FontAwesome